Back to top

 About Achilles tendon rupture

 Tendons are strong and flexible tissues that connect muscles to other parts of your body, usually bones.
 Your Achilles tendon is the strongest tendon in your body.
-It helps you to lift your heel, allowing you to walk, run and jump.
+It helps you to lift your heel, which allows you to walk, run, and jump.

-Your Achilles tendon is most likely to rupture (tear) if your foot is suddenly forced up or you push off the ground with force, as in jumping.
+Your Achilles tendon is most likely to rupture (tear) if your foot is suddenly forced upwards or you push off the ground with force, like when you jump.

-Although you can rupture your Achilles tendon at any age, it’s most common in people aged 30 to 50 who occasionally take part in sport.
-It’s also more common in men than women.
+Although you can rupture your Achilles tendon at any age, an Achilles tendon injury is most common in people aged 30 to 50 who occasionally play sport.

 Causes of Achilles tendon rupture

-Achilles tendon rupture is most likely to happen while playing sports where you need to push off forcefully from your foot.
-Examples include football, running, basketball, diving and tennis.
+Achilles tendon rupture is most likely to happen when you play sports where you need to push off forcefully from your foot.
+Examples include football, gymnastics, running, basketball, and tennis.

-It can also be caused by an injury from a fall where your foot is suddenly forced into an upward-pointing position (this over stretches your tendon).
-Less commonly, it can be caused by direct trauma, such as a deep cut over the tendon.
+It can also be caused by an injury from a fall where your foot is suddenly forced into an upward-pointing position, which overstretches your tendon.
+Less commonly, an Achilles tendon injury can be caused by direct trauma, such as a deep cut over the tendon.

-There are certain things that can put you at greater risk of rupturing your Achilles tendon.
-These include:
+Some things can increase your risk of rupturing your Achilles tendon, which include:

 - getting older